mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies a Commit message by taking the following steps:

-* Verify that the `epoch` field of the enclosing MLSPlaintext message is equal to the `epoch` field of the current GroupContext object
+* Verify that the `epoch` field of the enclosing MLSMessageContent is equal to the `epoch` field of the current GroupContext object

-* Verify that the signature on the MLSPlaintext message verifies using the public key from the credential stored at the leaf in the tree indicated by the `sender` field.
+* Verify that the signature on the MLSMessageContent message verifies using the public key from the credential stored at the leaf in the tree indicated by the `sender` field.